mobily-enterprises/js-kit/docs/modules/hotCoreAuth/index.md

 * POST `/auth/manager/local`
 * POST `/auth/resume/local`

 These URLs are the ones clients will have to use to complete the required action.
 Note that while some URLs will require a payload (for example, `local` will require `login` and `password` in their POST payload), others will deal with authentication without any data (users will be redirected to Facebook's login screen).
+The [routes](#docs-routes) section explains in detail what routes are created and how to interact with them.

-This document details the specifications of these [routes](#docs-routes).
+These routes are the only way to add an authentication strategy to a user via REST calls.

 In hotCoreAuth, the _operation_ that is about to be performed is defined by the pair _strategy-action_ (for example `local-signin`, or `facebook-recover`, etc.).